Advantages to Traveling in the Botswana Green Season Go Beyond the Price Break

 With our lady guides, we ventured out from the lodge by boat, making our way west along the Chobe River, observing troops of baboons on the shoreline, hippos peeking out above the water, and crocodiles basking in the warm sand.
 We explored the park by safari vehicle, encountering lovely bird species such as the pearl spotted owl as we passed along the riverfront to Serondela on our way to check out a pride of lion who made an attempt at hunting a group of cantankerous old Cape buffalo.

-The next morning, we bumped into the film crew again in the spot where he witnessed the same six nomadic wild dogs take down an impala that had sought shelter beneath his vehicle in the early morning hours before anyone else had left camp.
-Afterwards, we watched a procession of elephant through the grasses, communicating with each other in baritone rumbles and omni-directional sound waves too low for the human ear to detect.
+The next morning, we bumped into the film crew again in the spot where he witnessed the same six nomadic wild dogs take down an impala in the early morning hours before anyone else had left camp.
+Afterwards, we watched a procession of elephant through the grasses, communicating with each other in baritone rumbles and sound waves too low for the human ear to detect.

 We returned to the Savute “International” Airstrip for our bush flight into the Okavango Delta, arriving to the Xugana Island Airstrip where we jumped onto a boat for our cruise through the channels to the Xugana Lagoon and Xugana Island Lodge.
 As we approached the dock, the camp staff greeted us with a wave and offered fresh juice as we climbed onto land.
 We enjoyed a brunch of eggs to order with fresh vegetables and salads as paradise flycatchers and black-headed orioles hopped through the trees.
 We then climbed back into the boat for our ride through the narrow channels to Camp Okavango—a complete rebuild scheduled for completion by April 2016.
 While both Camp Okavango and Xugana Island Lodge boast barefoot comfort, Camp Okavango’s extensive network of platform decking keep visitors suspended in the trees where they can enjoy the breezes, views, and luxury accommodations while Xugana Island Lodge offers a down-to-earth feel with sand between your toes as you walk from bedroom to shoreline.
 After a very rainy tour of the island—the only rain to impact an activity during our stay, we returned to the boats to head back to Xugana.
-Finding a sandy embankment with low water levels and devoid of crocodiles, we hopped out of the boat for a swim in the Okavango River.
+We took advantage of the low water levels of the Botswana Green Season and found a sandy embankment free of crocodiles for a swim in the Okavango River.
 The warm water, filtered from grasses along the way through the Delta from Angola, was refreshing and relaxing.
 We watched as the flocks of black winged pratincole soared overhead arriving for the season from as far as Siberia.

 In the evening, after returning to camp, we were surprised by the camp staff with appetizers at sunset from the floating pontoon in the middle of the lagoon.
 We watched the sun set from across the water, chatting with friends over gin and tonics, and enjoying the sound of the croaking frogs.
 Arriving back to shore for dinner, once again, the staff serenaded us, and this time with an exceptionally entertaining rendition of frog sounds.
 The choir created a beat while a particularly athletic young man hopped around croaking like the frogs that sing every night in the lagoon.
 With a vibrating wail (ululation), the lead chef rallies her chorus into the next song and dance, beckoning us to join as they pass by.
 We paired off, dancing with a staff member who labored over our dinner to reach the dinner table for our al fresco, lagoon-view evening.
 It seemed the staff was enjoying their night as much as we were, proud to share their culinary talents and their rich cultural heritage.